Bayt-al-Hikmah/Flask/Workshop1/Workshop 1.md

 pip install Flask
 ```
 ### Creating the "Hello, World!"
 App
 Now that Flask is installed, let’s build our very first application.
-This simple example will demonstrate the basic structure of a Flask app and show how we can serve a response from the server to a web browser.
 The first step is to create a new file in your project directory called `app.py`.
 This file will contain the main logic of our application.
 Open it in your code editor and add the following code:
 **`app.py`**
 ```python
 from flask import Flask